prisma/prisma/docs/tutorial.md

 ### 1.5.
 Select the demo script

 The wizard offers the option to start with a _demo script_.
-Selecting this option will get you started with a sample [data model definition](./data-modeling.md#data-model-definition) as well as an executable script which you can use to explore some Photon.js API calls.
+Selecting this option will get you started with a sample [data model definition](./data-modeling.md#data-model-definition) as well as an executable script which you can use to explore some Prisma Client JS API calls.

 Select **Demo script** when prompted by the wizard.